Mariveles Coal-Fired Power Plant

-Mariveles Coal-Fired Power Plant is a coal power plant in Mariveles, Bataan.
+GNPower Mariveles Energy Center Ltd. Co. (formerly "GNPower Mariveles Coal Plant Ltd. Co.") is a subcritical coal-fired power plant in Mariveles, Bataan.
 The 600-MW facility was connected to the Luzon power grid on January 21, 2013.
-The facility was a joint project of GN Power Mariveles Coal Plant Ltd Co. and AC Energy.
+The facility was a joint project of GNPower Mariveles Energy Center Ltd. Co. and AC Energy.

 Two additional units are under construction, both with 600-MW capacity.
 It was scheduled in early 2016 that the construction of the first unit which would cost P1 billion would commence.

-Aboitiz Power Corporation (AP), through their wholly-owned subsidiary Therma Power, Inc. acquired 66.1 percent ownership interest.
+Aboitiz Power Corporation (AP), through their wholly owned subsidiary Therma Power, Inc. acquired 66.1 percent ownership interest.
 It was completed on December 27, 2016.